-What are the requirements for becoming a Registered Dietitian Nutritionist (RDN)?
+What are the requirements for becoming a Registered Dietitian Nutritionist?

-It is important to emphasize that there are three steps to becoming a registered dietitian nutritionist (RDN) including:
+There are three steps for you to become a registered dietitian nutritionist including:

-- completion of the ACEND accredited Didactic Program in Dietetics (DPD)
+- Completion of the ACEND accredited Didactic Program in Dietetics

-- taking and passing the Commission on Dietetic Registration (CDR) credentialing examination
+- Passing the Commission on Dietetic Registration credentialing examination

 Admission to the Dietetics and Nutrition Management concentration is open to all entering freshmen and transfer students.
-In the third year of the program students must qualify for the DPD by achieving minimum requirements.
-These are:
+In the third year of the program you must qualify by achieving the following minimum requirements.

 - Minimum GPA of 3.0 in the first 60 credits of instruction

-- Achievement of a grade of “B” of better in all basic science and FSHN classes in the first two years of the major
+- Minimum of a grade of “B” in all basic science and degree program classes in the first two years of the major

-It is particularly important to achieve and maintain a grade point average (GPA) of at least 3.2 or better and obtain volunteer experience to be competitive for an accredited supervised practice (dietetic internship) experience.
+It is particularly important for you to achieve and maintain a grade point average of at least 3.2 and obtain volunteer experience to be competitive for an accredited supervised practice experience.

 What are the upcoming changes to Registered Dietitian Nutritionist (RDN) requirements?

 Starting in January 2024, all candidates for the national registration examination for registered dietitians (RD) will be required to have a master’s degree (MS).
-Students selecting the Dietetics concentration and wanting to become registered dietitians must give serious consideration to this timeline.
-In order to be eligible to take the registration examination for dietitians with a bachelor’s degree, students entering the major must complete their degree by spring 2022 and successfully obtain and complete an accredited 1200 hour supervised practice program on or before November of 2023.
+If you select the Dietetics concentration and want to become registered dietitians you must give serious consideration to this timeline.
+In order to be eligible to take the registration examination for dietitians with a bachelor’s degree, you must complete your degree by spring 2022 and successfully obtain and complete an accredited 1200 hour supervised practice program on or before November of 2023.

-Students who complete the Dietetics concentration and/or internship after these deadlines will continue to be eligible to take the national registration examination for the Registered Nutrition and Dietetic Technician (NDTR).
+If you complete the Dietetics concentration and/or internship after these deadlines you will continue to be eligible to take the national registration examination for the Registered Nutrition and Dietetic Technician.
 The NDTR works alongside the registered dietitian to provide nutrition care to patients in the community, hospital, school, and long term care settings.